-The present invention relates to a method of securing sections of a fractured bone.
-Sections of a fractured bone are held against movement relative to each other by a force transmitting member, such as a suture, which extends through a passage in the bone.
-The passage in the bone may have a linear or nonlinear configuration.
-Tension is maintained in the force transmitting member to press surfaces on the fracture together by securing anchors and/or retainers to opposite ends of the force transmitting member.
-It is believed that a suture may advantageously be used as the force transmitting member.
+The present invention relates to a method of securing sections of a fractured bone and/or of securing body tissue to bone which may or may not have been fractured.
+Sections of a fractured bone are held against movement relative to each other by a suture which extends through a passage in the bone.
+Body tissue may be held against movement relative to bone by a suture which extends through a passage in the bone.
+Since the suture is flexible, the passage in the bone may have a linear or nonlinear configuration.
+Tension is maintained in the suture to press surfaces on the fracture together and/or to hold body tissue by securing anchors and/or suture retainers to opposite ends of the suture.